api3dao/vitepress-docs/docs/reference/dapis/understand/index.md

 ## dAPI roadmap

-Currently dAPIs are under an expansive development cycle and in March of 2023 the first functional **Self-funded dAPIs** were made available.
+Currently dAPIs are under an expansive development cycle and as of August of 2023 both **Self-funded dAPIs** and **Managed dAPIs** are available.

 | Self-funded dAPIs                                                               | Managed dAPIs                                         |
 | ------------------------------------------------------------------------------- | ----------------------------------------------------- |